 - Your travel journal

 I wrote it on my phone but some people might prefer paper and pen.
 This trip was actually the first time I was consistent enough to keep writing down at least a little bit about every day.
 A bit difficult at the time but I’m so happy now I made the effort and it pays off in life long vivid memories.

-Besides your bikes and your gear there are a few things you shouldn’t forget to bring to Cuba.
+Besides your bike and your gear, there are a few things you shouldn’t forget to bring to Cuba.

 - Tourist card